BruceSteers/GForm/Readme.md

 It creates a form/window and currently only adds objects to it vertically. you can create a HBox and add objects to that horizontally. currently supported objects are...
-Button, ToggleButton, TextBox (InputBox), CheckBox, ListBox, DirBox, FontBox, ComboBox, Label, HBox, Spring
+Button, ToggleButton, ToolButton, TextBox (InputBox), CheckBox, ListBox, DirBox, FontBox, ComboBox, Label, HBox, Spring
 <pre>
 Arguments are....